 Shortly after finessing our discovery workshops, we realized that we could produce one of our most valuable deliverables – mindmaps – through the Miro whiteboard itself.
 This ensures that the details captured in our session boards stay within the same software, refining our process and saving time.

-Beyond that, we’re able to keep content in the same software the client has used before, eliminating the learning curve when we handoff the deliverable.
-The collaborative aspect of Miro, that allows our client to share valuable insights, corrections or clarifications before we close discovery, is another benefit to this approach.
+Beyond that, we’re able to keep content in the same software the client has used before, eliminating the learning curve when we hand off the deliverable.
+The collaborative aspect of Miro, which allows our client to share valuable insights, corrections, or clarifications before we close discovery, is another benefit to this approach.

 Design Sprint Workshops